-Illinois law establishes the amount of your wages that a creditor can deduct (garnish) from your wages for repayment of debts.
-The Illinois wage deduction laws (also called wage garnishment) are more restrictive than federal wage garnishment laws.
-Consumer creditors, such as credit card issuers and hospitals, can deduct only 15% of your wages, and only if they hold a judgment against you.
-Some other types of creditors can take more than 15%.
+Illinois law establishes how much of your wages a creditor can deduct (garnish) to repay debt.
+The Illinois laws governing wage deduction (or wage garnishment) allow earners to protect more income than federal wage garnishment laws.
+Specifically, consumer creditors, such as credit card issuers and hospitals, must have a money judgment against you, and even then, can deduct only 15% of your wages.
+Some creditors—such as the government—can take a larger amount without first going to court.

 Example.
 John earns $1,000 in disposable income per week.
 Calculation 1: 15% of his disposable earnings is $150.
 Calculation 2: His disposable income less the minimum wage multiplied by 45 is $628.75 ($1,000 - ($8.25 x 45)).
 Illinois wage deduction law requires the employer to take the lesser of the two amounts; $150 of John’s earnings will be garnished and sent to his creditor.